vim-test/vim-test/README.md

 let g:test#preserve_screen = 1
 ```

+### Quickfix Strategies
+If you want your test results to appear in the quickfix window, use one of the
+following strategies:

+ * Make
+ * Neomake
+ * MakeGreen
+ * Dispatch.vim

+When Dispatch.vim is installed, it will be used to determine the compiler and
+errorformat settings for the test runner.

 ### Custom Strategies

 Strategy is a function which takes one argument – the shell command for the